Loading...

 Portion Control

-Add a source of protein to your meal, such as grilled chicken, paneer, or tofu.
-Protein can help stabilize blood sugar levels.
+Include a source of lean protein such as grilled chicken or paneer to help stabilize blood sugar levels.

 Healthy Fats

-Incorporate healthy fats like avocado or a small amount of nuts (such as almonds or walnuts) into your meal to slow digestion and reduce spikes.
+Incorporate healthy fats like avocado or a small amount of nuts which can help slow digestion and absorption of carbs.

 Mindful Eating